 1/4 teaspoon ground black pepper

 Make your vegan coconut bacon crumbles: Preheat oven to 325 degrees F. Line a rimmed baking sheet with parchment paper.
-In a large bowl, whisk together all ingredients except for the coconut flakes.
-Once the mixture is smooth, add the coconut flakes and toss until evenly coated.
-Spread on your prepared baking sheet and bake for 30 minutes, stirring halfway, until golden brown and edges are beginning to crisp.
+In a large bowl, toss together the coconut flakes with the melted coconut oil.
+In a small bowl, whisk together remaining ingredients.
+Once the mixture is smooth, add to the coconut flakes and toss until evenly coated.
+Spread on your prepared baking sheet and bake for 30-35 minutes, stirring several times while baking, until golden brown and edges are beginning to crisp.
 Let cool after baking (coconut pieces will continue to crisp as they cool).